resources:

 We are regularly running workshops and online courses to help curators and exhibition makers reduce the environmental impact of contemporary art exhibitions.

 Curating an ecologically sensitive exhibition is an online course that provides the tools to become a responsible practitioner of curation and to curate contemporary art exhibitions with environmental impact awareness.
-The focus of the course is
+The focus of the course is to challenge the conditions in which contemporary art operates in regards to the environmental crisis.

 At the end of the course, participants are able to understand the environmental challenges associated with exhibition making, they know how to measure these impacts and how to reduce them.
 As a result, participants are equipped with the knowledge of how to plan, organise and deliver environmentally sustainable art exhibitions.